All pages

 • You can use Okta properties such as country, department, or login date to filter queries and define access reviewers for Okta users

-• If your organization uses custom attributes in addition to the standard properties collected by Veza, you can enable them on the Veza configuration screen.
+• If your organization uses in addition to the standard properties collected by Veza, you can enable them on the Veza configuration screen.

 Integrating with Okta